 The type of battery you use is really one of personal choice but be aware of the advantages and disadvantages.

 Whichever type of battery you use, ensure they are fully charged if using rechargeable batteries or fairly new if using disposables.
 Remember to take them home with you and don’t throw them away on the trail.

-Our recent poll on nighttime lighting showed a fairly even split with the type of battery used:
+In a poll that we conducted on nighttime lighting it showed a fairly even split with the type of battery used:

 Which batteries do you use?
 Lithium batteries are far more expensive but last longer, weigh slightly less and perform better in cold conditions than other types of batteries